Blackened Salmon with Citrus Salad

 - In a small mixing bowl, combine the blackening seasoning.
 This includes, oregano, onion powder, garlic powder, salt, pepper, cayenne pepper, paprika.

-- Dust the salmon with the blackening seasoning.
+- Rub the salmon with the blackening seasoning.

 - While the salmon is cooking, you will prepare the citrus topping.

 - In a small mixing bowl, combine red onion, pomegranate seeds, fresh chopped parsley, citrus segments, olive oil and a pinch of salt.
 Gently toss everything together so the citrus segments do not break apart.

 - Once you remove the salmon from the oven, and it’s cooked to your liking, simply slide the fish onto a platter.
 You can leave it on the parchment paper if you desire, or you can slide it directly onto the platter.
 Spoon the citrus salad on top, serve and enjoy!